7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

 After visiting Savannah and possibly stopping at nearby Tybee Island for a little more beach time, make your way to Charleston for the final stop on this east coast USA road trip.

-In Charleston, be sure to snap photos at famous Rainbow Row and Folly Beach, visit Fort Sumter, check out the Charleston City Market, and visit the stunning 1500-year-old Angel Tree.
+In Charleston, be sure to snap photos at the famous Rainbow Row and on Folly Beach, visit Fort Sumter, check out the Charleston City Market, and visit the stunning 1500-year-old Angel Tree.

-Those interested in military history will also enjoy a visit to Patriot’s Point, and food lovers can’t go wrong with a food tour in order to taste some of the best Lowcountry food around.
+Those interested in military history will also enjoy a visit to Patriot’s Point, and food lovers can’t go wrong with jumping on a food tour to taste some of the best Lowcountry food around.

 READ NEXT